 By: Attorney William C. Head

-Atlanta DUI arrest numbers exceed all other cities in Georgia.
+Atlanta DUI arrests exceed all other cities in Georgia.
 The same is true of other Atlanta traffic ticket cases – Atlanta Traffic Court is #1 in volume of traffic citations issued each month in Georgia.
 That is why so many drunk driving defense lawyers can be found online.
 The metropolitan area has well over 100 DUI attorneys.
 However, not all Atlanta DUI attorneys are capable of winning your case.

 Why So Many Atlanta DUI Attorneys?